pawelwuuu/permutations/README.md

 ```

 ## Structure of generated pdf
-Generated pdf consists of sections for a single demand from a configuration file, for example for 19 permutations from 5-th element set there will be one section consisting of 19 subsections.
+Generated pdf consists of sections for a single demand from a configuration file, for example for nineteen permutations from 5-th element set there will be one section consisting of nineteen subsections.
 Subsections consist of table of single permutation statistics.
-If there is more than 45 elements in set, then longtable will be used instead of tabular.
-So pages may be splited for longer element sets.
+If there are more than forty-five elements in set, then longtable will be used instead of tabular.
+So, pages may be divided for longer element sets.

 ### Avalaible statistics
 - Permutation square